MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 Repeat step 1 with different `id` values for different secrets to get multiple encrypted objects.
 At step 2, pass in all IDs to `ids` in an array so the returned encoded response is constructed over all ids.
 Step 3 is unchanged.
 At step 4, provide a list of all `encrypted_objects` returned in step 1.

-In this example, we show that if multiple encrypted secrets are passed, it decrypts the first one as the weather api key and the rest are treated as dummy strings, that are decrypted and returned in the response.
+In this example, we show that if multiple encrypted secrets are passed, it decrypts the first one as the weather api key and the rest are treated as dummy strings that are decrypted and returned in the response.
 Modify or remove the dummy logic with your own application if needed.

 ## Multiple Enclaves

-// TODO
+If you want to define multiple enclaves to have access to the same Seal encrypted secret, define the `seal_approve` with the `EnclaveConfig` object.
+Alternatively, an enclave can provision the secret to other attested enclaves directly, without needing to fetch keys from Seal.